ibm-messaging/mq-metric-samples/README.md

 that takes precedence.
 Not all strings need to be surrounded by quote characters in the file, but some (eg "!SYSTEM*") seem to need it.
 The example files have used quotes where they have been found to be necessary.

 The field names are slightly different in the YAML file to try to make them a bit more consistent and structured.
 The command flags are not being changed to preserve compatibility with previous versions.

 User passwords can be provided in the file, but it is not recommended that you do that.
 Instead provide the password either on the command line or piped via stdin to the program.

 ## Environment variable configuration for all exporters
 As a further alternative for configuration, parameters can be set by environment variables.
 This may be more convenient when running collectors in a container as the variables may be easier to modify for each container than setting up different YAML files.
 The names of the variables follow the YAML naming pattern with an IBMMQ prefix, underscore separators, and in uppercase.

-For example, the queue manager name can be set with "IBMMQ_CONNECTION_QUEUEMANAGER" You can use the "-h" parameter to the collector to see the complete set of options.
+For example, the queue manager name can be set with `IBMMQ_CONNECTION_QUEUEMANAGER`.
+You can use the "-h" parameter to the collector to see the complete set of options.

 ### Precedence of configuration options
 The command line flags are highest precedence.
-Environment variables override settings in the YAML file, And the YAML override the hardcoded default values.
+Environment variables override settings in the YAML file, And the YAML overrides the hardcoded default values.

 ## More information
 Each of the sample monitor programs has its own README file describing any particular